350Seattle-Transportation-Team/gtfs-realtime/README.md

 #Activate the new environment
 conda activate realtime-buses
 #On Windows, instead of pip:
-conda install geopandas numpy pandas shapely fiona six pyproj pytables matplotlib tqdm
+conda install geopandas numpy pandas shapely fiona six pyproj pytables matplotlib tqdm geopy
 #Install the kernel for the new environment (for the current user) so Jupyter will detect it
 ipython kernel install --user --name realtime-buses --display-name "Python 3.6 (realtime-buses)"
 #Launch Jupyter in your browser.
 The directory from which you type the command will be